Updated: Apr 19

 Make sure you eat plenty of good fat so that you are not feeling hungry.
 The aim is not to eat a lot less calories, or you may kick your body into starvation mode and your metabolism will slow.
 So keep up your calories, ensure you are eating plenty of fat, but do not snack between meals.
 Remember your goal is to keep insulin levels low.
 Eating the required level of fat is quite difficult at first as it goes against all past conditioning.

 If you are trying to lose body fat, you should still eat plenty but not overdo the fat, allow for some of your calories to come from body fat daily.
 This is done by eating slightly less that you need and once fat adapted, the body will burn body fat to make up the difference once insulin is low.
-In my case I never had excess butter or bulletproof coffee as I never felt the need, and the extra fat just gradually melted away.
+In my case I never had excess butter or bulletproof coffee as I never felt the need, and the extra body fat just gradually melted away.
 Awesome.
 Remember that the Keto diet is very good at enabling you to eat less without getting hungry.

 Plan your meals because there is generally more preparation required due to less off the shelf items available.
 An easy way to plan meals is to cook larger meals each dinner time and refrigerate the excess for the next days breakfast or lunch.
 This helps, as you are adjusting to a higher level of home cooked food.
 If on removing it from the refrigerator you can see it has set (like fat sets when cold) then this is a sign you are getting plenty of fat.